Mountain Mead - Medd Mynydd

 Our Honey Mead

 We have experimented with various types of honey along the way, and fortunately for us, we found our local Welsh honey made one of the best meads.
-To complement these local meads, we also use some wonderful Spanish orange blossom and Mexican honeys to diversify our range of mead wines.
+To complement these local meads, we also use a range of high quality honeys from around the world to diversify our range of mead wines.
 We source our raw ingredients as locally as possible and value the relationships we have with our suppliers and retailers.

 What is Mead?